Blnix/AutoSprint/README.md

     Install Dependencies: Install the required dependencies using the command pip install -r requirements.txt.

-    Configure Settings: Set up the project configuration in the config.ini file.
+    Configure Settings: Set up the project configuration in the config.json file.

-Customization
+##Customization

-AutoSprint is highly customizable, allowing you to tailor it to your team's specific needs and processes.
-You can customize the following aspects:
+AutoSprint is customizable, allowing you to to set its delay to random (r) or a number.

     Sprint Planning Parameters: Adjust the parameters used for automated sprint planning, such as task complexity weights and minimum sprint duration.